mware-solutions/h2o-3/h2o-docs/src/product/flow/README.md

 2. From the drop-down **Frame:** list, select the frame to split.
 3. In the second **Ratio** entry field, specify the fractional value to determine the split.
 The first **Ratio** field is automatically calculated based on the values entered in the second **Ratio** field.

   >**Note**: Only fractional values between 0 and 1 are supported (for example, enter `.5` to split the frame in half).
 The total sum of the ratio values must equal one.
-H2O automatically adjusts the ratio values to equal one; if unsupported values are entered, an error displays.
+Tetra automatically adjusts the ratio values to equal one; if unsupported values are entered, an error displays.
 4. In the **Key** entry field, specify a name for the new frame.
 5. (Optional) To add another split, click the **Add a split** link.
 To remove a split, click the `X` to the right of the **Key** entry field.
 6. Click the **Create** button.